 The nights are getting longer, the air is crisper and the weather has certainly got colder, which can only mean that winter is on its way.

-Will you will be cozied up indoors?
+Will you and your dog be cozied up indoors?
 Or perhaps out exploring the winter landscapes?
 Whatever your plans this winter, one thing remains certain: it’s a time when our beloved pets need a little extra care.

-Here are some measures you can take to ensure your faithful, four-legged friend stays happy and healthy and enjoys everything this season has to offer!
+Here is a collection of our very best winter care tips for dogs, so that you can ensure your faithful, four-legged friend stays happy and healthy and enjoys everything this season has to offer!

 Tip: Dogs that live indoors will need some time to acclimatize to freezing temperatures.
 Short romps outside will help your dog’s body get used to the change in the weather.
 A good rule is to go out with your dog and when you’re ready to come in, they probably will be too.